-I’m a South African writer interested in exploring queerness, marginalisation, social justice and climate change.
-I was born in 1984 and raised in Johannesburg.
+I was born and raised in Johannesburg.
 I hold an MFA in Creative Writing from Columbia University, and an MA in Politics from Edinburgh University.
 For many years I worked in a marketing strategy consultancy, and I survived exactly one year in political communications.
-I’ve loved writing all my life, from illustrated adventure stories as a child to cringe-worthy, angsty teenage poetry, to business writing, content strategy and news features.
+I’ve loved writing all my life, from illustrated adventure stories as a child to angsty teenage poetry, to business writing, content strategy and news features.

 I wrote a regular humour, dating and lifestyle column for LGBTQ+ news site mambaonline for a number of years, as well as a branding column for marklives.
 My short fiction has been published in Commonwealth Writers’ adda magazine, Brittle Paper, New Contrast, The Kalahari Review, Kabaka Magazine, and Penny, as well as in the anthologies Queer Africa II, The Other, and Queer Africa: Selected Stories.